fenago/spark-dev3600/DEV361/Lab_6.md

 **High Level steps:**

--Use Lab 5.1 to load the data
+- Use Lab 5.1 to load the data

--Use Lab 5.2.1 to create the DataFrame and register as a table
+- Use Lab 5.2.1 to create the DataFrame and register as a table

--Refer to Lab 5.2.2 to get the top three categories
+- Refer to Lab 5.2.2 to get the top three categories

--Refer to Lab 5.3 to create a UDF that extracts the year
+- Refer to Lab 5.3 to create a UDF that extracts the year

--Refer to Lab 5.2.2 to save to a JSON file
+- Refer to Lab 5.2.2 to save to a JSON file

 <h4><span style="color:red;">Answers</span></h4>